 Varicose veins are enlarged and swollen veins.
-They can occur anywhere in the body, but are particularly common in the pelvis and legs.
+They can occur anywhere in the body, but are particularly common in the surface veins in the

 Copyright © Nucleus Medical Media, Inc.

 Veins have one way valves to channel blood back to the heart.
 Varicose veins develop when the valves of the veins become damaged.
 This causes blood to pool in the veins, enlarging them and often making the veins just beneath the skin visible.

 Varicose veins are more common in women who are of childbearing age and older.
 Other factors that increase your chance of getting varicose veins include: Family members with varicose veins

 menopausePressure on the veins of the pelvis, as with pregnancyObesityJob that requires you to sit or stand

 for long periods of time without much movementSmoking